leetvr/hotham-book/src/tutorial/getting_started.md

 # Getting Started

-The typical format of a Hotham program is going to include a main.rs, a `lib.rs`, and additional modules for your separately written systems.
+The typical format of a Hotham program is going to include a `main.rs`, a `lib.rs`, and additional modules for your separately written systems.
 The `main.rs` looks something like this: